Mapping Your Future features

 A handy packing list with everything you need for college

-By Marlene Seeklander Although graduation ceremonies are just now getting underway for many students, it won’t be long before move-in day on college campuses.
+By Marlene Seeklander Graduation ceremonies have recently wrapped up for students, and it won’t be long before move-in day on college campuses.
 If you plan to live in a residence hall for the fall semester, you can start preparing now by knowing what you plan to take with you.
-The Mapping Your Future Packing
+The Mapping Your Future Packing list for […]

 A handy packing list with everything you need for college Read More »